rwieruch/blog_robinwieruch_content/blog/conditional-rendering-react/index.md

 }
 ```

-The last example is a bit over the top though and I wouldn't advice to use it.
+The last example is a bit over the top though and I wouldn't advice using it.
 However, enums are one of my favorite React patterns when it comes to conditional rendering.

 # Nested Conditional Rendering in React